 Public career guidance and counselling services targeting young people take place:

-- secondary, within the formal education institutions, if a counsellor is employed by the local council for the school and by the universities.
+- within the formal education institutions.
 The counsellor is an education specialist who plans and carries out counselling individual or group education aimed at adapting the pupil to specific problems in school environment; implements career education programs for the purpose of training competencies in the fields covered by the curricular area ‘Counselling and guidance’; organises programs extracurricular of vocational orientation; promotes and implements education programs for health care aimed at training and developing students' lifestyle management skills.

-- tertiary, within the information and counselling centres organised by the county offices of the Ministry of Youth and Sports, if qualified staff is employed by these county offices for counselling youth on career.
-However, for this type of counselling, there is no formal or systematic informal cooperation between the Youth and Sports County Offices and the County and Local Employment Agency Offices.
+- within the information and counselling centres organised by the youth centres, formally subordinated to the Ministry of Youth and Sports and currently under the Ministry of Family, Youth and Equal Opportunities, if qualified staff is employed by these county offices for counselling youth on career.

 Funding for career guiding and counselling provided by the public employment services is ensured by a special budgetary fund of social insurance.
 The value of funding for the career guiding and counselling for young people cannot be determined in the total budget of the National Employment Agency for active employment measures.

 According to the National Employment Agency reports for 2018, the total amount allocated for employment measures have been over 8 629 000 lei in 2018, with 77,22% expenditures actually made.
 The amount grew from 178 million lei (up to 40 million Euro) used in 2012 for the same measures, according to the 2012 annual report of the NEA to 273 million lei (about 60 million Euro) in 2016 and over 238 milion lei (about 51 million Euro) in 2017, according to the annual report, but was reduced to less than 2 million Euro in 2018.